-- To retain the distinctive identities of the existing individual settlements within the parishes of Allington, Bradpole, Bothenhampton & Walditch, Symondsbury, Bridport and West Bay, and to prevent them merging together, development proposals within the green gaps currently separating these settlements will be resisted where the proposal would diminish the gaps or threaten coalescence of settlements (see Map 10). - 2.
+- The distinctive identities of existing individual settlements within the parishes of Allington, Bradpole, Bothenhampton & Walditch, Symondsbury, Bridport and West Bay should be retained.
+Proposals within the green gaps identified on Map 11 must demonstrate through appropriate Landscape Visual Impact Assessment (LVIA) that the proposal would not diminish the visual gaps between settlements. - 2.
 Proposals for development across the neighbourhood area will be required to retain the character and setting of the area and should seek to avoid coalescence between the settlements of Pymore, Allington, Bradpole, Bothenhampton, Bridport, Eype, Symondsbury, Walditch and West Bay.